Wild Patterns Reloaded: A Survey of Machine Learning Security against Training Data Poisoning: Resources: Software Libraries, Implementations, and Benchmarks

 \section{Resources: Software Libraries, Implementations, and Benchmarks}

 Unified test frameworks play a huge role when evaluating and benchmarking both poisoning attacks and defenses.
 We thus attempt to give an overview of available resources in this section.
 Libraries and available code ease the evaluation and benchmarking of both attacks and defenses.
-Ignoring the many repositories containing individual attacks, to date, only a few libraries provide implementations of poisoning attacks and defenses.
-The library with the largest number of attacks and defenses is the adversarial robustness toolbox (ART)~\cite{art2018}.
-ART implements indiscriminate poisoning attacks~\cite{biggio2012poisoning}, backdoor attacks with and without trigger~\cite{shafahi_poison_2018,gu_badnets_2017,aghakhani20bullseye,turner_clean-label} as well as an adaptive backdoor attack~\cite{shokri2020bypassing}.
-The library further provides a range of defenses~\cite{chen2018detecting,baracaldo2018detecting,nelson2009misleading,tran2018spectral}.
+Ignoring the many repositories containing individual attacks, to date, only a few libraries provide implementations of poisoning attacks and defenses.\footnote{Analysis carried out in June 2022.} The library with the largest number of attacks and defenses is the adversarial robustness toolbox (ART)~\cite{art2018}.
+ART implements indiscriminate poisoning attacks~\cite{biggio2012poisoning}, targeted~\cite{shafahi_poison_2018,aghakhani20bullseye,turner_clean-label,geiping_witches_2020} and backdoor attacks~\cite{gu_badnets_2017,saha_hidden_2019}, as well as an adaptive backdoor attack~\cite{shokri2020bypassing}.
+The library further provides a range of defenses~\cite{chen2018detecting,baracaldo2018detecting,nelson2009misleading,tran2018spectral,wangneural,gao2019strip}.
 Furthermore, SecML~\cite{melis2019secml} provides indiscriminate poisoning attacks against SVM, logistic, and ridge regression~\cite{biggio2012poisoning,demontis2019whytransferability,battista_secure_features2015}.
 Finally, the library advBox~\cite{goodman2020advbox} provides both indiscriminate and backdoor attacks on a toy problem.

 Beyond the typical ML datasets that can be used for evaluation, there exists a large database from the NIST competition,\footnote{\url{https://pages.nist.gov/trojai/docs/index.html}} which contains a large number of models from image classification, object recognition, and reinforcement learning.
 Each model is labeled as poisoned or not.
 The module further allows to generate new datasets with poisoned and unpoisoned models. \citet{schwarzschild2021just} recently introduced a framework to compare different poisoning attacks.
 They conclude that for many attacks, the success depends highly on the experimental setting.
 To conclude, albeit a huge number of attacks and defenses have been introduced, there is still a need of libraries that allow access to off-the-shelf implementations to compare new approaches.
 In general, few works benchmark poisoning attacks and defenses or provide guidelines to evaluate poisoning attacks or defenses.